 With more than twenty-five years in the field of opera, Jo Ann Kulesza has often been called a 'singer's conductor'.
 Beginning her career as a coach/accompanist at the Hochschule Mozarteum in Salzburg, Austria, she spent many years as a korrepetitor and vocal coach in opera and musical theater.
 Ms. Kulesza's experience encompasses major opera companies in the United States, including San Francisco Opera, Lyric Opera of Chicago, Washington National Opera Company and Wolf Trap Opera, as well as numerous summer festivals, young artist programs and academic institutions.
 She holds a B.M. from Western Michigan University, and M.M. from Cincinnati College-Conservatory of Music.

-Ms. Kulesza is presently interim Chair of the Opera Department at the Peabody Conservatory of Music in Baltimore, MD, and has served as Music Director of Peabody's Opera Department for many years.
+Ms. Kulesza is Music Director of the Opera Department at the Peabody Conservatory of Music in Baltimore, MD, where she also has served as Interim Chair of the Opera Department.
 The department produces between six and ten performances a year, serving over one hundred singers.
 With her years of experience in the professional world, she provides an important aspect of the aspiring professionals' training.
 Well versed in opera's vast repertoire, she teaches classes in recitative and repertoire, and works with collaborative pianists and conductors at the school.
 She team-teaches a seminar in Opera Conducting with the master teacher Gustav Meier.